 Student I.D. cards are required at all times while on campus.
 The cost to replace a lost I.D. card (or bus pass) is \$5.00.
-Students need to have their ID cards with them at all times.
-ID cards will be given to them within the first week or two of school.

 DRESS CODE

 We at Chilton believe that appropriate dress and grooming contribute to a productive learning environment.
 The purpose of the Dress Code is to prevent disruption of the learning environment and minimize the distraction of other students.
 It is also intended to protect the health and welfare of the student.